quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part64_Feature_Constru.md

 :p How is the feature vector represented using tile coding?
 ??x
-In tile coding, the feature vector \( x(s) \) for a state \( s \) has one component for each active tile in each tiling.
+In tile coding, the feature vector $x(s)$ for a state $s$ has one component for each active tile in each tiling.
 For example, if there are 4 tilings with 4×4 tiles each, resulting in 64 components (since 4 × 4 × 4 = 64).
 Only the components corresponding to the active tiles will be non-zero.

 For instance:
 ```java